Ja-Tar/WTIP/README.md

 ## Frequently Asked Questions

-### Why do trains only appear at one platform?
+### Why do trains only appear at one track?

-Trains are set to platform 1 by default.
+Trains are set to track 1 by default.
 If you want to change it, enter in the operational notes in TD2: [platform],[track] (e.g. 2,3).

 ## Features